Global CEOs Who Pledged to Advance Women Are Making Progress

 - Among managers, women's representation increased from 36.7% in 2013 to 37.4% in 2018.

-In addition, the Champion companies collectively outpaced their global peers in representation of women across the leadership pipeline in 2018, with more women board directors, executives, senior managers, and managers.
+In addition, the Champion companies collectively outpaced their global peers in representation of women across the leadership pipeline in 2018, having more women board directors, executives, senior managers, and managers in comparison.

+"In 2018 Jacobs made a commitment to lead by example through inclusion and diversity in our senior leadership and we have now achieved executive team diversity of 75%, with six of eight positions held by women or people of color," said Jacobs Chair and CEO Steve Demetriou.
+"We also increased the diversity of our board of directors, achieving 27% women and 45% overall diversity."

-"We are living in a time where people expect the business community to reflect what society looks like, yet we are still far from gender equality in the workforce," said Catalyst President & CEO Lorraine Hariton.
-"The Catalyst CEO Champions For Change have taken concrete steps to create change for women and women of color in the workplace.
+"We are living in a time where people expect the business community to reflect what society looks like, yet we are still far from gender equality in the workforce," said Catalyst President and CEO Lorraine Hariton.
+"Jacobs and the Catalyst CEO Champions For Change have taken concrete steps to create change for women, including women of color, in the workplace.
 These leaders exemplify the immense power of action, and we are proud and honored to be working alongside them."

 Read the report.